1. What is HPV?

 There is no way to know which people who have HPV will develop cancer or other health problems.
 People with weak immune systems (including individuals with HIV/AIDS) may be less able to fight off HPV and more likely to develop health problems from it.

 5. How can I avoid HPV and the health problems it can cause?

 You can do several things to lower your chances of getting HPV.

 Get vaccinated.
 The HPV vaccine is safe and effective.
 It can protect males and females against diseases (including cancers) caused by HPV when given in the recommended age group.
-The CDC recommends 11 to 12 year olds get two doses of HPV vaccine to protect against cancers caused by HPV.
+The CDC recommends two doses of the HPV vaccine, 6 to 12 months apart, at ages 11-12 to protect against cancers caused by HPV.

 Get screened for cervical cancer.
 Routine screening for women aged 21 to 65 years old can prevent cervical cancer.

 If you are sexually active, use condoms every time you have sex.
 This can lower your chances of getting HPV.